manserei/moviedb/README.md

 ### Exercise: Implement a new Resource

-Implement a new "Genre" resource, representing a specific movie genre (eg. "Science Fiction", "Drama", "Fantasy", ...).
-Implement this as a full RESTful resource.
+We'll add a new "Genre" resource, representing a specific movie genre (eg. "Science Fiction", "Drama", "Fantasy", and so on).

+- Implement this as a full RESTful resource.
-Implement a one-to-many relationship between genres and movies (ie. a movie should only ever have one genre.)
-On the movie detail page, display its genre, when available; on the detail page for a genre, list all the movies belonging to the genre.
+- Implement a one-to-many relationship between genres and movies (ie. a movie should only ever have one genre.)
+- On the movie detail page, display its genre, when available.
+- On the detail page for a genre, list all the movies belonging to the genre.

-Amend `spec/features/creating_a_movie_spec.rb` so it also adds a genre to the movie.
+- Amend `spec/features/creating_a_movie_spec.rb` so it also adds a genre to the movie.
 Have it navigate to the genre detail page to test if the movie is now listed there.

 ### Exercise: Movie Posters

 Let's add movie posters to our app!
 Extend the Movie model to store an optional URL to a poster image.
 When saving a movie, try to find the URL of a movie poster image using a HTTP API, and save it to the model when found.

+- Implement the code needed to perform this.
+(Hint: you'll want to set up an [ActiveRecord Callback](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html).
+Which one fits our needs best?)
+- On a movie's detail page, when a poster is available, display it in an image tag.
+(Rails has an [image_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/AssetTagHelper.html#method-i-image_tag) helper for this.)
-Implement both a model and a feature spec that test this behaviour, _mocking the API request_.
+- Implement both a model and a feature spec that test this behaviour, _mocking the API request_.

 Hints: